Importance of Ecosystem - Everything You Should Know

 What is the main importance of ecosystem?

 Healthy terrestrial ecosystems are critical for human well-being and survival because they provide essential products and services.
-Terrestrial ecosystems provide over 90% of our food, as well as energy, building materials, clothing, medicines, fresh and clean water, and clean air.
+Terrestrial ecosystems provide over 90% of our food, as well as energy, building materials, clothing, medicines, fresh and

 What is the most important aspect of an ecosystem?